-Finance and Risk Control functions determine, together with the business operations, the criteria for calculating impairment losses and loss provisions.
+Finance and Risk Control determine, together with the business units, the criteria for loss provisions.
 Risk Control is responsible for determining the criteria for calculating capital adequacy.

 Risk Control function

 The purpose of the Risk Control function as part of the second line of defence is, independently of the business and support units, to monitor and evaluate risk management in the Finnvera Group and to assess the Group's risk position in relation to the risk appetite decided by the Board of Directors and set out in the strategy.
 Risk Control reports to the company's Management Group, the Board of Directors' Risk Committee and the Board of Directors.